-Simplified audience targeting – Similar audiences targeting takes the guesswork out of discovering new audiences by automatically finding potential customers who are similar to people in your existing remarketing lists for search ads.
+- Simplified audience targeting – Similar audiences targeting takes the guesswork out of discovering new audiences by automatically finding potential customers who are similar to people are your existing remarketing lists for search ads.

-Even if these new visitors don’t immediately purchase from your site, if you’ve added the remarketing tag to your site, they’ll be added to your remarketing list.
+Even if these similar audiences don’t immediately purchase from your site, if you’ve added the remarketing tag to your site, they’ll be added to your remarketing list.

-Customer Match allows advertisers to upload their customer and promotional email address lists into Google Ads.
+Customer Match allows you to upload your customer phone numbers and email address lists into Google Ads.

 From these email lists, retailers can build campaigns/ads specifically designed to use targeted advertising to reach their audience.

 “The ability to add phone number and mailing address data for Customer Match can be incredibly useful if you have a catalog-based business with tons of phone numbers and mailing addresses.”

 — Dianne Manansala, Senior Manager of Growth Media at Tinuiti

 Benefits of Customer Match:

 - Up-selling and cross-selling based on past purchases and